intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 2: Alice and the Art of Strategy

 > We step inside Alice's mind and visualize her thoughts.
-We'll visualize architectures, strategic plans, and principles.
+We'll visualize architectures, strategic plans, and their effects on trains of thought.

 - Selecting visualization options (volume 0)